hpacheco/ses/labs/Lab3.md

 Open another tab in your browser with <http://htmledit.squarefree.com/> and paste the above code, which will run the script.
 In general, whenever a request issued by a different site uses the available cookies for <http://localhost:3000>, which contain sensitive user data, the browser will prevent the page from seeing the response.
 Our script tries to avoid that as it is indirectly looking at the error code via the `onload` and `onerror` events.
-In this case, however, the browser will block the request (always trigering `onerror`), with an error message like:
+In this case, however, a modern browser like Firefox or Chrome will block the request (always trigering `onerror`), with an error message like:
 ```
 The resource from “http://localhost:3000/profile” was blocked due to MIME type (“text/html”) mismatch (X-Content-Type-Options: nosniff).
 ```